-- A. Intent.
-The intent of the comprehensive sign plan is to provide an alternative procedure under which signs can be designed, constructed, and erected with innovation, imagination, and creative architecture.
-The objective of the comprehensive sign plan is to encourage a higher level of design and amenity than is possible to achieve under otherwise applicable sign regulations. - B. Applicability.
-Any building or development may elect to submit a comprehensive sign plan.
-After the approval of a comprehensive sign plan, no permanent sign shall be erected, placed, or maintained except in conformance with the Comprehensive Sign Plan. - C. Conditions.
-The Zoning Administrator may attach conditions, requirements, or standards necessary to assure that the signs covered by the Comprehensive Sign Plan will not be materially detrimental to persons or property in the vicinity.
-In making its determination, the Zoning Administrator shall not base any condition on the content of a sign. - D. Evaluation Criteria. - Placement.
+- 1. Placement.
 All signs shall be placed where they are visible and legible.
 Factors to be considered include the location of a sign relative to traffic movement and access points, site features, other structures, and orientation relative to viewing distances and viewing angles.
-Wall Signs may be approved on building walls other than the wall of a unit of a multi-tenant building in which some units have little or no visibility from the street. - Quantity.
+Wall Signs may be approved on building walls other than the wall of a unit of a multi-tenant building in which some units have little or no visibility from the street. - 2.
+Quantity.
 The number of signs that may be approved within any development shall be sufficient to provide necessary facilitation of internal circulation of vehicular and pedestrian traffic and wayfinding for safety of the occupants of vehicles and pedestrians.
 Factors to be considered shall be those that impact safety considerations such as the size of the development and the number of development sub-areas. - 3.
 Area and Height.
 All signs shall comply with the sign area and height requirements established for the sign type as established in Section 15-6-05 and Section 15-6-06. - E. Application.
-A comprehensive sign plan shall be submitted on a form established by the Zoning Administrator.
-The application shall contain the following information as well as all other information required by the Zoning Administrator to ensure compliance with the comprehensive sign plan evaluation criteria. - 1.
+A master sign program shall be submitted on a form established by the Zoning Administrator.
+The application shall contain the following information as well as all other information required by the Zoning Administrator to ensure compliance with the master sign program evaluation criteria. - 1.
 Name, address, and telephone number of the applicant. - 2.
-Location of building, structure, or lot to which or upon which the comprehensive sign plan shall apply. - 3.
-Name of person, firm, corporation, or association developing the comprehensive sign plan. - 4.
-Written consent of the owner or lessee of the building, structure, or land to which the proposed comprehensive sign plan is applicable. - 5.
-Scale drawing of all signs included in the comprehensive sign plan indicating the dimensions, the materials to be used, the type of illumination, if any, and the method of construction and attachment.
+Location of building, structure, or lot to which or upon which the master sign program shall apply. - 3.
+Name of person, firm, corporation, or association developing the master sign program. - 4.
+Written consent of the owner or lessee of the building, structure, or land to which the proposed master sign program is applicable. - 5.
+Scale drawing of all signs included in the master sign program indicating the dimensions, the materials to be used, the type of illumination, if any, and the method of construction and attachment.
 Said drawings shall be drawn at a scale no smaller than one-eight (1/8) inch equals one (1) foot and shall be prepared, signed, and sealed by a registered professional engineer when required by the Zoning Administrator. - 6.
-A scaled drawing indicating the location and position of all signs included in the comprehensive sign plan in relation to nearby buildings or structures.
-Said drawing shall be at a scale no smaller than one (1) inch equals fifty (50) feet.

-- F. Review and Action.
-The Plan Commission shall review the comprehensive sign plan application and approve, approve with conditions, or deny the application based on the evaluation criteria.
+A scaled drawing indicating the location and position of all signs included in the master sign program in relation to nearby buildings or structures.
+Said drawing shall be at a scale no smaller than one (1) inch equals fifty (50) feet. - F. Review and Action.
+The Plan Commission shall review the master sign program application and approve, approve with conditions, or deny the application based on the evaluation criteria.
 A written decision including the findings on the evaluation criteria shall be rendered to the applicant. - G. Appeals.
 Any applicant who receives a notice of denial from the Plan Commission may, within thirty (30) days after receipt of such decision, appeal such decision to the Board of Zoning and Building Appeals by filing a written notice of appeal with the Zoning Administrator with an explanation as to why said decision was not warranted according to the applicant.